 - Must be capable of identifying hazards, and authorized to immediately eliminate hazards

-A competent person must make daily inspections of excavations, areas around them and protective systems:
+A competent person must make daily inspections (Fig. 2) of excavations, areas around them and protective systems:

 - Before work starts and as needed,

-- After rainstorms, high winds or other occurrence which may increase hazards, and
+- After rainstorms, high winds or other occurrences which may increase hazards, and

 - When you can reasonably anticipate an employee will be exposed to hazards.